Xinansuo Old Town in Mengzi City, Honghe

 A Tapestry of Historical Sites

-The ancient streets of Xinansuo are interwoven and accessible, with historical and cultural relics mainly distributed along Chengzheng Street (城正街), Nantun Street (南屯街), Zhaxia Street, and Dahou Street (大后街).
+Ancient streets are interconnected, with historical and cultural relics along Chengzheng Street (城正街), Nantun Street (南屯街), Zhaxia Street (扎下街), and Dahou Street (大后街).
 Key highlights include:

-- Chenghuang Temple (城隍庙): Built in the twelfth year of the Zhengde era (1517), it includes existing structures like the mountain gate and opera stage.
-The temple serves as a vital cultural site for local festivals and events.
+• Chenghuang Temple (城隍庙): Built in the 12th year of Zhengde (1517), featuring a mountain gate and opera stage, it remains a focal point for local festivals.

-- Wenchang Palace (文昌宫): Located on Chengzheng Street, this palace was used as a memorial hall during the War of Resistance against Japan, now known as Zhongshan Hall (中山堂).
-It features the Kuixing Pavilion (魁星阁), Wenchang Hall (文昌殿), and an opera stage, showcasing traditional architecture.
+• Wenchang Palace (文昌宫): Located on Chengzheng Street, formerly a memorial hall during the War of Resistance against Japan, now Zhongshan Hall (中山堂).
+It includes the Kuixing Pavilion (魁星阁), Wenchang Hall (文昌殿), and opera stage.

-- Guanyin Temple (观音寺): Originally built in the 25th year of the Kangxi era (1685) and reconstructed in 1762, this temple features significant historical structures that reflect local beliefs and traditions.
+• Guanyin Temple (观音寺): Originally built in 1685 (Kangxi 25th year) and rebuilt in 1762, the temple preserves significant historical structures reflecting local beliefs.

 Additional Attractions